 The best way to save on commission is to pay by credit card.
 When paying by card, the exchange rate is current and the maximum fee, depending on the issuer of the card; is usually 1%

 The easiest and usually cheapest option is to withdraw money once you get to your destination, but there are other options:

 The easiest option is to withdraw pounds directly from any ATM in Newcastle upon Tyne.
 This is also the cheapest option, since it has a lower exchange rate.
 However, it is important to keep in mind that cash machine transactions abroad have several fees and your bank might charge you up to $5 each time you use a foreign ATM, so it is always a good idea to take out a substantial amount instead of having to go several times to an ATM and being charged a fee every time you take cash out.

-● Exchange money before travelling
+● Exchange money before traveling

-If you prefer to exchange money before travelling, you can either do so at a bank, where you will normally be charged up to 10% commission, or you can head to a bureau de change
+If you prefer to exchange money before traveling, you can either do so at a bank, where you will normally be charged up to 10% commission, or you can head to a bureau de change

 ● Currency exchange in Newcastle upon Tyne

 If you prefer to exchange money once you get to Newcastle upon Tyne, you can do so in any bank or any bureau de change.
 We recommend you compare the exchange rate and the commission since it can differ from one place to another or else simply ask how many pounds you will get.